dontpanicdao/starknet-burner/docs/users/burner-in-action.md

 The Starknet Burner is a Javascript Wallet that works on a browser, including on your mobile phone.
 It relies on an upgraded argent-x account that supports plugins.
 To use it, you should:

-1. make sure your account is changed with ETH.
+1. make sure your account is charged with ETH.
 2. upgrade the argent-x account to an argent-x account that supports plugins
 3. withdraw some Starkpills from the Faucet.
 4. add the plugin that checks a specific signature to your account